sovrynn/ecdo/2-LOCATION-MAPPING/asia/india/README.md

 ## Nobulart

 May be spared the worst of it by the Himalayas, going from S1 to S2.
-Tibet will be inundated for sure.

 Many ancient and massive pyramid like structures to be found across India, such as the Chola temples.